dupdob/articles/unittests/noncovered.md

 > **You should focus on the top of the pyramid, not the bottom !**

-I have often seen teams that have **a handful of high level tests**, that covers some of the core use cases, in a very basic fashion that are nothing more than **glorified smoke tests**.
-And then thousands of unit tests to ensure a high coverage.
+ I often see teams that have only **a couple of high level tests**, that covers some of the core use cases, of crude, nothing more than **glorified smoke tests**.
+And then thousands of method tests to ensure a high coverage.
 This is not good.

+ You need to have a decent set of use case based tests for your system, ideally covering all use cases, but major ones is a good start.
+This tests must be rely on your **high level public APIs**, just 'below' the user interface.
+Then have some **performance tests for the performance sensitive parts** of
+the application, integrates also **failures reproducing tests**, such as external dependencies that are down (thanks to mock), to make sure your system handles those properly.
+And then, unit (as in module) tests for the dynamic part of your code base.
+Then understand the trade off:
+* Having a few unit tests means your design can easily be changed, but it means that finding the root cause of a failing high level tests will take time (and probably debugging).
+* Having a lot of those means you find issues as soon as they are introduced in the code base, but significant re design of your solution will be ridden with failing tests.

+if at any point in time you need to have finer tests, such as **class or method tests, throw them away as soon as you no longer need them**, such as when the initial design and implementation phase is over.
+Otherwise they will drag your product down slowly.

+___
 # What about some truths ?

 ### 1. Unit tests are not about testing a method in isolation